Lynn Harrigan

 Aradus Variations - embroidered flat bugs on hand-dyed silk & screen printing

-Roadside Attractions gallery - 911 Davenport Road, Toronto Canada.
+911 Davenport Road, Toronto

 Click here for a short slide show.

-July 13th to July 18th 2010 - Field Guide to Longing
+July 13th to July 18th 2010 - Propeller Center For The Visual Arts

-Three fiber-art pieces from Lynn's Field Guide to Longing series
+Three fiber-art pieces from Lynn's Field Guide to Longing series will be appearing as part of the OBSCURED METROPOLIS exhibition.

-Opening Reception: Thursday July 15th, 7-10pm
+Opening Reception: Thursday July 15th, 7-10pm.

-May 12th to June 6th 2010 ~ Rain of Fire
+May 12th to June 6th 2010 ~ Gallery 1313

 An Oblique Poetries wordsoundart piece created with ambient multimedia artist Scott M2.